ccao-data/data-architecture/dbt/models/ccao/docs.md

 {% docs table_dtbl_modelvals %}
 Archived model values produced by the [legacy Data Department AVM](https://gitlab.com/ccao-data-science---modeling/ccao_sf_cama_dev).

-These model values were produced and recoreded used a model and architecture that are incompatible with the department's current AVM and `model` database.
+These model values were produced and recoreded using a model and architecture that are incompatible with the department's current AVM and `model` database.

 ### Nuance